ibrahimFakharany/BreadTask/README.md

 ## Libraries

-- Jetpack compose
+- Jetpack compose -> for developing the app UI
-- ComposeDestination
+- ComposeDestination -> for navigating between composables
-- Paging3
+- Paging3 -> for paginated the data that is fetched from API and from the database
-- Room
+- Room -> for storing data locally
+- hilt -> for dependency injection
-- Coroutines
+- Coroutines -> asynchronous operations
-- KotlinFlow
+- KotlinFlow -> for manipulating the streams of data
-- Retrofit
+- Retrofit -> fetching the data from API